-Because of the potential for 30-feet waves, you may find yourself seeing more bodyboarders or bodysurfers in action here than surfing.
+Because of the potential for 30-feet waves, you may see more bodyboarding or bodysurfing in action here than surfing.
 In fact, because The Wedge surfing has the potential for such large waves, you may find some of the most skilled bodysurfers in all of Newport Beach at the Wedge.
 But you have more than the rolling sets to worry about if you get into the water.
 The backwash is often so strong that it creates new waves that can crash into oncoming boarders and bodysurfers.

-Make sure you bring your camera to this hot spot to catch video of the impressive sets.
+Make sure you bring your camera to this hot spot to catch a video of the impressive sets.
 If you want to see how the surf is before heading down to the end of the peninsula, check the Wedge cam to see if the big waves are rolling in.
-The best time of year to catch higher surf at The Wedge Newport Beach are during the summer and the fall seasons.
+The best times of year to catch higher surf at The Wedge Newport Beach are during the summer and the fall seasons.

 If you come between May 1 and Oct.
 31, you will notice the raised Blackball flag, outlawing the use of any type of board at the Wedge between the hours of 10 a.m. and 5 p.m.
 (Body surfing only, no bodyboards, surfboards, or skimboards).

 If the surf isn’t pumping when you’re there, you can always get an up-close look at some of the beautiful oceanfront homes right on the sand, or you can sit at the jetty and watch the boats come in and out of the harbor.